 Does your story need re-telling?
 I can help you begin this journey and create a better and more interesting story.
 Compassionately helping others, I believe, is my highest calling.

-Overall, as a Licensed Marriage and Family Therapist, a Licensed Professional Counselor, a National Certified Counselor, and a Certified Clinical Trauma Professional, my approach to therapy is person-centered, existential and somatic (our bodies hold memories and feelings).
+Overall, as a Licensed Marriage and Family Therapist, a Licensed Professional Counselor, and a National Certified Counselor, my approach to therapy is person-centered, existential and somatic (our bodies hold memories and feelings).
 I enjoy using creative processes and taking a non-authoritarian approach to psychotherapy, though I am not shy about being directive when appropriate.
 I also believe that a therapeutic relationship needs to be based on genuineness, acceptance, and empathy.
 In the broadest sense, I view psychotherapy as a collection of paths leading to greater internal coherence and emotional flexibility.
 To accomplish this, one will need to consider making choices that are more congruent with one's values.
 That can sometimes be the painful but necessary "work" of effective psychotherapy.
 It begins with a conversation (and maybe some physical exercises to get back into the body).
 Be bold, be daring.

 I bring to my psychotherapy practice a wide background, including business, music, and the performing arts.
 As a human resources professional for more than 15 years, I am accomplished in career counseling, recruitment, and placement.
 As a professional opera singer for more than 20 years, I understand the commitment that passion requires, regardless of the profession.
 Having traversed such varied and overlapping career paths, I have experienced the unique struggles and stresses inherent in major life transitions.

 I really do appreciate that therapy is hard work and not always pleasant or comfortable.
 Yet, I also believe that by continuing to avoid pain, we paradoxically experience unnecessary suffering.
 It is my greatest desire to assist you in finding love and connection, with self and others.